About Malia

 Community Arts, Arts Education, and Puppetry Bio:

-After a summer interning on Round River Farm in Finland, Minnesota, I moved to South Minneapolis in 1999.
-I joined Americorps, serving my first year at In the Heart of the Beast Puppet and Mask Theater.
-I served my second year in Americorps at Pillsbury House and Little Earth of United Tribes, working with youth in arts and education.
-I am currently in my 2nd term serving as Co-chair of the board of In the Heart of the Beast Puppet and Mask Theater.
-From 2000-2010, I was an Associate Artist with the theater and worked as a puppet-builder and performer in several mainstage productions, including the Invigorate the Common Well series, dealing with issues of water rights and our relationship to this precious resource.
-I was a MayDay Parade artist from 1999 – 2009.
-I am a member of Chicks on Sticks, an all-female professional stiltwalkers cooperative.
-I have also worked as an artist-coordinator, Co-Director, and board member for Barebones Productions’ annual Halloween Extravaganza (1999 – 2009).
-In the past decade I’ve visited hundreds of schools, teaching K-12 residencies in puppetry and mask-making across the Twin Cities Metro Area and Greater Minnesota.
+I have led projects and taught art locally and internationally since 1999.
+I began as an Americorps intern, serving at In the Heart of the Beast Puppet and Mask Theater, Pillsbury House and Little Earth of United Tribes.
+I was an Associate Artist with In the Heart of the Beast Puppet and Mask Theater (HOBT) and worked as a MayDay Parade Artist, puppet-builder and performer in several mainstage productions.
+I am currently serving as Co-chair of the board of HOBT.
+I am a member of Hijinks Stilts, (formerly Chicks on Sticks), a professional stiltwalkers cooperative.
+I have been an artist, Co-Director, and board member for Barebones Productions’ annual Halloween Extravaganza.
+In the past 2 decades I’ve visited hundreds of schools, teaching K-12 residencies in puppetry and mask-making to people of all ages and backgrounds.
 I am on several artist-rosters for my work in education, including COMPAS, The Minnesota State Arts Board, The Minneapolis Institute of Arts, and the East Side Arts Council.
 Visit my Arts Education page for more information.

 Dance